cse210-fa24-group13/codesnip/specs/adrs/01_documentation_tool_testing.md

 #### Pros:
 - **TypeScript-first**: TypeDoc provides rich support for TypeScript, fully understanding and leveraging TypeScript’s type system.
 It generates more detailed and accurate documentation for TypeScript code.
 - **Rich output**: The generated documentation is typically cleaner and more polished than JSDoc, with support for modern JavaScript/TypeScript features.
-- **Supports JSDoc**: TypeDoc can also parse JSDoc comments in JavaScript files, so it can be used for documenting both TypeScript and JavaScript codebases.

 #### Cons:
 - **Primarily designed for TypeScript**: While TypeDoc can work with JavaScript, it’s designed with TypeScript in mind.
 For JavaScript projects, it may not be as seamless as JSDoc.